-What is an Action Day?
+What is a Solidarity Action Day?

-An Action Day is a day on which you won’t find the participating pupils at school.
+A Solidarity Action Day is a day on which you won’t find the participating pupils at school.
 Instead, they get to exercise a job of their choice for a day.
 This could be anything from working in a local shop to accompanying an important politician or businessman on their duties for the day.
 The money they earn goes to the youth-related project(s) their national organization has chosen to support that year.
-Due to the fact that the aim of the Action Day is to show solidarity with young people who have fewer opportunities in their region of the world, some of our member organizations refer to their Action Day as a ‘Social Day’.
-For more specific information on all our member organizations’ Action Days and the projects they support, please refer to their websites.
+Due to the fact that the aim of the Solidarity Action Day is to show solidarity with young people who have fewer opportunities in their region of the world, some of our member organizations refer to their Solidarity Action Day as a ‘Social Day’.
+For more specific information on all our member organizations’ Solidarity Action Days and the projects they support, please refer to their websites.

 What are SAME’s goals?